Delhi chief minister takes on Indian tycoon over gas pricing

 Kejriwal's attack plays into a heated political atmosphere, with a general election due by May.

-Leading a party formed just a year earlier, Kejriwal's victory in Delhi stunned the ruling Congress Party and opposition Bharatiya Janata Party (BJP).
+Leading a party formed just a year earlier, Kejriwal's victory in Delhi had stunned both the ruling Congress Party and opposition Bharatiya Janata Party (BJP).

 The BJP is ahead in opinion polls as the public grows disillusioned with Congress, which leads the ruling coalition, over a series of corruption scandals and a slowing economy.
 Although it is unlikely to win, AAP could draw votes away from both parties.

-Reliance had agreed to supply gas to utility NTPC Ltd at about $2.3 per million British thermal units (mmBtu) for about 17 years.
-But the price of gas from D6 was fixed at $4.2 per mmBtu in 2007 when Murli Deora was oil minister, in the Congress-led government.
+Reliance had agreed to supply gas to utility NTPC Ltd at about $2.3 per million British thermal units (mBtu) for about 17 years.
+But the price of gas from D6 was fixed at $4.2 per mBtu in 2007 when Murli Deora was oil minister, in the Congress-led government.

 Last year, after Veerappa Moily took over as oil minister, the federal government decided to move to market-linked pricing, which could double local gas prices from April 1 this year.